 - NOTE: from OpenSprinkler 2.3, microSD cards are installed by default.
-This section is only relevant if microSD card is not already installed. - · OpenSprinkler can use an internal microSD card to store logging data.
+This section is only relevant to prior versions of OpenSprinkler that do not come with built-in SD card. - OpenSprinkler can use an internal microSD card to store logging data.
 This is optional.
 If your OpenSprinkler does not already have one, you can install one yourself.
 Take a microSD card of any capacity, and insert it to the microSD card slot (which is located close to the top edge of the circuit board, partially under the LCD).
-Then reassemble the enclosure. - If the card is correctly installed, upon power-on you should see a microSD card icon on the LCD screen: 📴 - If you want to disable logging, you can turn the Enable Logging option off.
+Then reassemble the enclosure. - If the card is correctly installed, upon power-on you should see a microSD card icon on the LCD screen: 🔄 - If you want to disable logging, you can turn the Enable Logging option off.